vaishalipandey-11/computer-networks/3.NETWORK LAYER/ftn.md

 - Often used to carry private traffic over a public network

 Example: IPv6 packets inside IPv4 using 6to4 tunneling.

+## 6to4 Tunneling (IPv6 over IPv4)

+🔹 Problem:
+- IPv6 is the future, but most of today’s Internet still runs on IPv4.
+- Direct IPv6 ↔ IPv4 communication is not possible.

+🔹 Solution:
+- Use **tunneling**: encapsulate IPv6 packets **inside IPv4 packets**.
+- One such method is **6to4 tunneling**.

+---

+### How 6to4 Works
+1. IPv6 packet is created by the host.
+2. Before sending, it is **wrapped inside an IPv4 packet**.
+3. The IPv4 header carries it across the IPv4 network.
+4. At the other end, the IPv4 header is stripped off, leaving the original IPv6 packet.

+---

 ### VPN (Virtual Private Network)
 - Uses tunneling + encryption to securely send data over public networks